-In the sidebar to the right, you will find our most frequently used agreements including, our standard CDA, MTA and IIA.
-Draft agreements are available for download for your convenience.
+In the sidebar to the right you will find information around our most frequently used agreements including, our standard CDA, MTA and IIAs.

 A license agreement gives you (the Licensee) the ability to use WiSys' rights under its intellectual property for a technology, in order to develop, make, use or sell that technology in a specified field and territory.
 Standard terms include: